 What makes curly hair curly?

 This is something that has been extensively studied, resulting in several theories how our hair actually curls.
-This includes things outside the scope of our control, meaning genetics, type of proliferating hair cells, the asymmetrical keratin contents of the cortex, and the shape of the follicle the hair originates from.
+This includes things outside the scope of our control, such as genetics, type of proliferating hair cells, the asymmetrical keratin contents of the cortex, and the shape of the follicle the hair originates from.
 First, we will review what causes the hair to actually curl.

 Shape of Follicle